Moutiers-Saint-Jean Abbey

 Moutiers-Saint-Jean Abbey (from Latin monasterium sancti Johannis, Abbaye de Moutiers-Saint-Jean, also Abbaye Saint-Jean-de-Réome) was a monastery located in what is now the village of Moutiers-Saint-Jean (named after the monastery) in the Côte-d'Or department in eastern France.
-It is in Burgundy, near Dijon.
+It is in Burgundy, northwest of Dijon.

-The monastery was founded by a monk named John around 450.
+The monastery was founded by a monk named John de Réôme around 450.
 In the seventh century, during the abbacy of Chunna (Hunnanus), a monk from Remiremont, the original monastic rule, which had been that of the ancient saint Macarius of Alexandria, was replaced by that of Luxeuil, founded by the Irish missionary Columbanus.
 When Jonas of Bobbio stayed at the monastery in 659, during Chunna's abbacy, he was compelled by the monks to write a biography of their founder.
 The result was the Vita Iohannis.

 In 816–17, Saint-Jean was reformed according to the synods of Aachen.
 According to the record of monasteries made around that time, it owed the Carolingian state annually both a monetary gift (dona) and a military contribution (militia).